It wasn't an easy Ranji Trophy final, admits Karnataka's Vinay Kumar

-Despite thumping win over TN, Karnataka skipper Vinay Kumar does not believe it was a cakewalk to retain the title
+Despite thumping win of an innings and 217 runs over Tamil Nadu, Karnataka skipper Vinay Kumar does not believe it was a cakewalk to retain the Ranji Trophy title

 Karnataka retained their Ranji Trophy crown in sterling fashion as they destroyed Tamil Nadu by an innings and 217 runs at Wankhede Stadium yesterday.